 There are more than 400 television stations nationwide as of 2016, 23 of which are in Metro Manila.
-The television market is highly concentrated and is in essence a duopoly – the two biggest conglomerates, ABS CBN and GMA, have an audience share of about 81 percent (MOM, 2017).
-Constantly "engaged in a vicious ratings war", the biggest networks such as ABS CBN and GMA are among the most influential opinion shapers (Communicating with Disaster-Affected Communities Network, 2012, p 142).
+The television market is highly concentrated and is in essence a duopoly – the two biggest conglomerates, ABS CBN and GMA, have an audience share of about 81 percent (MoM, 2017).
+Constantly ‘engaged in a vicious ratings war’, the biggest networks such as ABS CBN and GMA are among the most influential opinion shapers (Communicating with Disaster-Affected Communities Network, 2012, p.142).
 These conglomerates also operate regional stations or relay their programmes to independent regional stations.

-The government-owned People’s Television Network, on the other hand, has a significantly lower audience share than that of its private competitors.
+The government-owned People’s Television Network Inc., on the other hand, has a significantly lower audience share than that of its private competitors.
 All television franchises, however, must be approved by the government, particularly the House of Representatives (lawmakers), and then regulated by the National Telecommunications Commission (also a government agency).

-The critique on mainstream television lies mainly on the tendencies stemming from its commercial nature, an example of which is the massive amount of air time allotted to advertising, or the news emphasis on what sells.
+The critique on mainstream television lies mainly on the tendencies stemming from its commercial nature, an example of which is the massive amount of air time allotted to advertising, or the news emphasis on ‘what sells’.